RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 # Study Information

-The purpose of this project is to study the production, perception, and processing of prosody in second language acquisition.
+The purpose of this project is to study the perception and processing of prosody in second language acquisition.
 This research examines the role of individual pragmatic skills in the process of learning a new language.
-Specifically, we focus on the role of empathy in the development of L2 prosody by analyzing the perception of intonation in questions and statements in L2 Spanish.
+Specifically, we focus on the role of empathy in the development of L2 prosody by analyzing the perception/processing of intonation in questions and statements in L2 Spanish.

 The objectives of this research are twofold.
 First, the project intends